francoisCub/multitasking-hnet/README.md

-# multitasking-hnet
+# Sparse hypernetworks for multitasking
 Experimentation on multitasking hypernetworks and implementation of sparse hypernetworks.

 ## Context
 Master's thesis on sparse hypernetworks for multitasking completed in order to obtain the degree of Master of Science in Computer Science Engineering (University of Liège, academic year 2021-2022).

 ## Content